This collection of wrestling history illustrates the background of

 -Rare Corporation documents for the Capitol Wrestling Corporation

-1000 shares of common stock.
-The initial registered agent was
+shares of common stock.
+The initial registered agent was Vincent

-Vincent McMahon.
-Philip Zacko and John Doyle were the initial
+McMahon.
+Philip Zacko and John Doyle were the initial board of

-board of directors.
-This collection includes the annual reports for
+directors.
+This collection includes the annual reports for years 1958

-the articles of dissolution from 1986, with the copied signatures of
+dissolution from 1986, with the copied signatures of Vincent K.

-Vincent K. McMahon and Linda E. McMahon.
-Each annual report
+McMahon and Linda E. McMahon.
+Each annual report lists the officers

 Through these documents, you can see when Doyle dropped out of

-Gorilla Monsoon came aboard in 1970 (replacing Mondt when he
+Monsoon came aboard in 1970 (replacing Mondt when he retired), and

-retired), and then when Arnold Skaaland became a shareholder.
-All
+then when Arnold Skaaland became a shareholder.
+All of this

-of this information is here.
-The addresses of the directors are also
+information is here.
+The addresses of the directors are also listed,

-listed, which change throughout the years.
-You can also see that
+which change throughout the years.
+You can also see that between

 -Rare Corporation documents for Capitol Arena Wrestling, Inc.,